Variance modifiers limitations

 andBox<B>

-modifier makes type parameter covariant.
-If inBox<T>
+modifier makes a type parameter covariant.
+If, inBox<T>

 , type parameterT